Get involved with your community

 - Use reference letter(s) that you have already.

 Your references should have known you for a minimum of six months and be able to speak to your work habits.
-Examples of a reference are: an employer, a teacher, coach, etc. Family and friends are not accepted as references.
+Examples of a reference include: a previous employer, a teacher, coach, etc. Family members and friends are not accepted as references.

 Step 3: Print, read, complete and sign the agreement form.